LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 ## Adding Employee Changes to Customer History

-We need to add our Employee changes to our Customer History, as that is an important piece of information to know, in case there is some mix-up.
-So let's start by adding a new column to our history table:
+We need to add our Employee changes to our Customer History, as that is essential information to know in case of some mix-up.
+So, let's start by adding a new column to our history table:

 **Migration**
 ```php